TechmanRobotInc/earlier-descriptions/README.md

 ### &sect; Update packages and Installation
 > Clone this git repository by typing<br/>
 > ``git clone https://github.com/TechmanRobotInc/earlier-descriptions.git``<br/>
-> After the download done, move all packages or just move some required packages in this early-descriptions repository to your tmdriver_ws/src and build it to complete the installation.<br/>
+> After the download is done, move all packages or just move some required packages in this early-descriptions repository to your tmdriver_ws/src and build it to complete the installation.<br/>
 > Please refer to the __&sect; Usage with demo code & driver__ _(steps 1 to 4)_ section in the ROS1 introduction of __TM ROS Driver__.
 > ```bash
 > $ catkin_make